eilvelia/tdl/README.md

 spaces, which is not supported by gyp: https://github.com/nodejs/node-gyp/issues/65#issuecomment-368820565.

-- `UPDATE_APP_TO_LOGIN`

-Update TDLib to v1.7.9 (v1.8.0) or newer.
-It is no longer possible to log in by phone number in older versions of TDLib.

 - `Error while reading RSA public key`

 You can get this error if libtdjson is dynamically linked against OpenSSL and